mlm-editorial, 7 months ago14 min read

-Thankfully, by having a realistic and well-thought-out plan, you can make your first step onto the property ladder a reality.
-Whether you live with your parents and want to maximise your ingoings or you’re renting and need to cut your expenses, we’ve created a list of the top ways that you can get your finances in order.
+Whether you live with your parents and want to maximise your earnings, or you’re renting and need to cut your expenses, we’ve created a list of the top ways that you can get your finances in order.

-When buying a property, your deposit is the biggest lump sum of money that you’ll need to save for.
-This is usually worked out as 5-15% of the total cost of the property, which will then need to be paid upfront.
+When buying a property, your deposit will be the biggest lump sum of money that you’ll need to save.
+It usually works out as 5-15% of the total cost of the property, which will then need to be paid upfront.

-To afford the rest, most people borrow the money by taking out a mortgage and then they pay their mortgage provider the loaned amount back over a set period of time.
+To afford the rest, most people borrow the money by taking out a mortgage.
+Then, they pay their mortgage provider the loaned amount back over a set period of time through monthly repayments.

-Saving up for a larger deposit makes your mortgage smaller, which can make your monthly repayments — and also your interest — lower.
+Saving up for a larger deposit will make your mortgage smaller, which can reduce the cost of your monthly repayments and lower your interest rates.

-If you earn less and have a lower-income job, lenders will probably offer you a smaller mortgage.
+If you earn less and have a lower-income job, lenders will most likely offer you a smaller mortgage.
 In this situation, it can be beneficial to offer to pay off more at the start as you could appear as less of a risk to lend to from your mortgage provider.
-This increases your chances of your loan getting approved; you may also be more likely to receive a competitive mortgage, and a better deal, from your provider.
+This increases your chances of getting your loan approved; you may also be more likely to receive a competitive mortgage, and a better deal from your provider.